Updates to the Windows Subsystem for Linux, along with PowerShell Core, are set to shake up PowerShell vs. Bash comparisons.

 Purpose and scope.
-PowerShell is a configuration management tool that brings the capabilities of Linux command-line interface (CLI) control into the historically point-and-click Windows environment to efficiently manage Windows servers in virtual deployments.
+PowerShell is a configuration management tool that brings the capabilities of Linux command-line interface (CLI) control into the historically point-and-click Windows environment to manage Windows servers efficiently in virtual deployments.
 Administrators can manage Windows server workloads or host production Linux workloads and server applications via PowerShell.

 Learn how to use the PowerShell pipeline with author Adam Bertram.

-To manage Windows workloads, PowerShell is effective with its .NET and COM+ integration.
+To manage Windows workloads, PowerShell is effective with its .NET framework and COM+ integration.
 There are many object-oriented and modular features installed with PowerShell that extend the functionality of the tool to manage Windows-centric tasks on Active Directory, Exchange Server and SQL Server.
-VMware is easily managed via PowerShell as well.
+VMware is managed easily via PowerShell as well.
 The CLI has good tracing and debugging functions.
 Users have multiple integrated development environments to code and test programs.

 Bash on Windows comes with less than 40 internal functions and around 100 helper programs.
 With a slimmer syntax, Bash is faster, but PowerShell has the advantage of a consistent syntax structure.
 If you're just starting out, it will take some time to thoroughly exploit PowerShell's reach.
 Users familiar with the tool deploy, manage and repair hundreds of systems from any remote location, automate runbooks and use C#-based PowerShell script files to automate repetitive tasks.